A Yang-Baxter equation for metaplectic ice: The partition function

-The state will be called \textit{admissible} if the four spins on adjacent edges of any vertex are in one of the six configurations in Figure~\ref{gammaice}.
-It will be called {\textit{$n$-admissible}} if it is admissible and if furthermore every horizontal edge with a $-$ spin has charge $\equiv 0$ modulo $n$.
+\begin{definition} The state will be called \textit{admissible} if the four spins on adjacent edges of any vertex are in one of the six configurations in Figure~\ref{gammaice} (top).
+It will be called {\textit{$n$-admissible}} if it is admissible and if furthermore every horizontal edge with a $-$ spin has charge $\equiv 0$ modulo~$n$. \end{definition}

 An example of an admissible state is shown in Figure~\ref{icestate}.
 (The appearance of labels $z_i$ on the vertices in the figure will be explained momentarily.)
-The illustrated state is $n$-admissible only if $n = 1$ or $3$, since it has a horizontal $-$ edge with charge~$3$.
+The illustrated state is $n$-admissible only if $n = 1$ or $2$, since it has a horizontal $-$ edge with charge~$2$.

-Now we explain how to attach a weight to each admissible state.
-This \textit{Boltzmann weight} of a state is obtained as a product of weights attached to each vertex in the model.
-The weight attached to any vertex makes use of a pair of functions $h$ and $g$ on the integers satisfying the following properties.
+The \textit{Boltzmann weight} of a state is obtained as a product of weights attached to each vertex in the model.
+The weight attached to any vertex makes use of a pair of functions $h$ and $g$ defined on the integers satisfying certain properties which we will now explain.

 Let $n$ be a fixed positive integer and $v$ a fixed parameter.
 Let $g(a)$ be a function of the integer $a$ which is periodic modulo $n$, and such that $g(0)=-v$, while $g(a)\,g(n-a)=v$ if $n$ does not divide $a$.
 Let